 So let’s say somebody has decided to start investing?
 How do they get started?

 It all starts with budgeting and formulating goals.
 It’s important to understand what you have.
 If you’ve had various jobs you may have several 401k’s.
-You may have student loan debt.
+You may have student loan debt, which is why whenever you are planning on getting one you should consider using a student loan calculator.
 Before you start investing it’s important to understand your full financial picture.

 Let’s say we’ve got the financial goals down.
 In terms of starting out wealth building.
 Let’s say someone wants to build wealth by investing in different markets.
 What do you recommend?